peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public PeterO.Numbers.EFloat ToEFloatExactIfPossible(
         PeterO.Numbers.EContext ctx);

-Converts this rational number to a binary number, but if the result would have a nonterminating binary expansion, rounds that result to the given precision.
+Converts this rational number to a binary float, but if the result would have a nonterminating binary expansion, rounds that result to the given precision.

 <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the result.
 This context will be used only if the exact result would have a nonterminating binary expansion.
-If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null, in which case this method is the same as ToExtendedFloat.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case the precision is unlimited and no rounding is needed.

-<b>Returns:</b>
+<b>Return Value:</b>

-An arbitrary-precision binary float.
+The exact value of the rational number if possible; otherwise, the rounded version of the result if a context is given.
+Returns not-a-number (NaN) if the context is null and the result can't be exact because it has a nonterminating binary expansion.

 ### ToEInteger